 - (2) Some additional force however is still needed to overcome gravity and this comes from contractions of our muscles which "squeeze" the veins thus pushing blood back toward the heart, further preventing fluid accumulation in the extremities (see above) - (c) Other fluids surrounding our cells but outside the blood vessels also accumulate in areas below heart level and are returned to the circulation through the "lymphatic" system.
-This is also heavily dependent on muscle contractions "squeezing" the tissue compartments
+This is also heavily

-- (d) Our body deals with gravity in this and many other ways that are beyond the scope of our discussion here.
-It does so every minute of every hour of every day of our lives without us typically being aware of these processes as long as we are "normally" active - (e) In the demonstration above when you bend your elbows and keep your hands above your heart you reverse the effects of gravity making it help reduce swelling rather than cause it - b) Inactivity - Since gravity is inescapable (unless you are an astronaut in space) complete rest or inactivity, especially in a standing or sitting position, causes or worsens swelling in the extremities - 2) Without periodic muscle contractions to generate the energy required to overcome gravity, fluid progressively accumulates as illustrated in the demonstration above - 3) Most people are aware of some swelling in their feet at the end of the day if they have been inactive while standing or sitting with their feet on the ground - 4) If you have ever seen a person who has had a stroke and cannot move one of their hands ("hemiplegia"), you may have have noticed that the hand that cannot move is swollen compared to the other side even though the stroke itself did not cause any injury to the hand (see image below).
-This occurs because of the combined effect of the lack of muscle contraction (the paralysis) and the typical convenient positioning of the hand in the lap (below the level of the heart this is no longer seen as often as it once was since preventive measures are now used routinely).
-In Part I, you saw a picture of a person's hands who has complex regional pain syndrome on the right side.
+- dependent on muscle contractions "squeezing" the tissue compartments - (d) Our body deals with gravity in this and many other ways that are beyond the scope of our discussion here.
+It does so every minute of every hour of every day of our lives without us typically being aware of these processes as long as we are "normally" active - (e) In the demonstration above when you alternately open and close your hands, muscle contractions force blood back towards the heart reducing the amount of fluid that has accumulated in your hands reducing any swelling and relieving the sensation of pressure - (f) When you bend your elbows and keep your hands above your heart you reverse the effects of gravity making it help reduce swelling rather than cause it b) Inactivity

+- 1) Since gravity is inescapable (unless you are an astronaut in space) complete rest or inactivity, especially in a standing or sitting position, causes or worsens swelling in the extremities - 2) Without periodic muscle contractions to generate the energy required to overcome gravity, fluid progressively accumulates as illustrated in the demonstration above - 3) Most people are aware of some swelling in their feet at the end of the day if they have been inactive while standing or sitting with their feet on the ground - 4) If you have ever seen a person who has had a stroke and cannot move one of their hands ("hemiplegia"), you may have noticed that the hand that cannot move is swollen compared to the other side, even though the stroke itself did not cause any injury to the hand (see image below).
+This occurs because of the combined effect of the lack of muscle contraction (the paralysis) and the typical convenient positioning of the hand in the lap (below the level of the heart - this is no longer seen as often as it once was since preventive measures are now used routinely).
+In Part I, you saw a very similar picture of a person's hands who has CRPS ("complex regional pain syndrome") on the right side.
 There was very visible swelling of the involved hand even though there was no recent injury.
 If your fear is so extreme that you consciously avoid all motion and contact with a painful hand, the swelling will be equivalent to someone with paralysis!